Aalto-Electric-Drives/motulator/docs/_sources/auto_examples/obs_vhz/plot_obs_vhz_ctrl_pmsyrm_thor.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 52-53
+GENERATED FROM PYTHON SOURCE LINES 55-56

 Create the saturation model.

 ..
-GENERATED FROM PYTHON SOURCE LINES 53-79
+GENERATED FROM PYTHON SOURCE LINES 56-82

 .. code-block:: default

     # The coordinates assume the PMSM convention, i.e., that the PM flux is along
     # the d-axis.
 The piecewise linear interpolant `LinearNDInterpolator` is based
-    # on triangularization and allows to use unstructured flux map.
+    # on triangularization and allows to use unstructured flux maps.

     # Data points for creating the interpolant
     psi_s_data, i_s_data = data.psi_s.ravel(), data.i_s.ravel()